-For students learning English as a Second Language-- ESL, reading is extremely important.
+For students learning English as a Second Language-- ESL, reading is essential.

-You can learn about a language by studying its vocabulary, grammar, and pronunciation, but to understand and speak it there is no substitute for listening and reading.
+You can learn about a language by studying its vocabulary, grammar, and pronunciation.
+To understand and speak it there is no substitute for listening and reading.

 Reading is a wonderful way to increase both your vocabulary and your fluency in English.

 Once you understand enough English to focus on the author’s ideas, you will absorb the words and structures you read almost unconsciously.